Leonard J. Chabert

-Leonard Joseph Chabert, I (November 18, 1932 – September 26, 1991), of Houma, Louisiana, was a member of both houses of the Louisiana State Legislature.
+Leonard Joseph Chabert, I (November 18, 1932 – September 26, 1991), of Houma, Louisiana, served in each house of the Louisiana State Legislature.
 He was born in rural Chauvin in Terrebonne Parish in South Louisiana.

 Political career

-Chabert served in the Louisiana House of Representatives from 1972 to 1980, along with Dick Guidry, Morris Lottinger, Jr., and Elward Thomas Brady, Jr., who represented other districts which included a portion of Terrebonne Parish. and in the Louisiana State Senate from District 20 from 1980 until 1992.
+Chabert served in the Louisiana House of Representatives from 1972 to 1980, along with Dick Guidry, Morris Lottinger, Jr., and Elward Thomas Brady, Jr., who represented other districts which included a portion of Terrebonne Parish.
+He served in the Louisiana State Senate from District 20 from 1980 until 1992.

 In 1983, Chabert won his second term in the Senate in a general election race against fellow Democrat, Glenn F. Voisin, 19,530 votes (55.2 percent) to 15,862 (44.8 percent).
 In 1987, Chabert was again forced into a second race with Glynn Voisin.
 The third-place candidate, Elward Brady, had switched to the Republican Party and finished with 19.6 percent of the vote in the nonpartisan blanket primary.
 In the general election, he defeated Voisin once again but narrowly, 17,419 (51.5 percent) to 16,405 (48.5 percent).

-Chabert died near the end of his third Senate term and was succeeded for one term by son, Marty James Chabert, an easy winner over the Republican Paul E. Brown.
+Chabert died near the end of his third Senate term and was succeeded for one term by his son, Marty James Chabert, who won easily over Republican Paul E. Brown.
 A younger son, Norby Chabert of Houma, was elected to the same seat in a special election held in August 2009, upon the resignation of Reggie Paul Dupre, Jr., who had succeeded Marty Chabert in 1996.
 Like his father and brother, Norby Chabert held Democratic Party allegiance.

 In 2011, however, Norby Chabert switched to the Republican Party, which had already become the majority in the chamber.

 Chabert Medical Center

 Leonard Chabert was employed at some point after 1988 and prior to his death at the Pennington Biomedical Research Center in Baton Rouge.

 The Leonard J. Chabert Medical Center in Houma, a regional acute-care facility, is named in his honor.
 The center began in 1978 as a teaching hospital providing clinical training to medical students and physicians.
 In 2009, LJCMC completed a study of patients with heart failure.
 Some 42 percent of the patients there are Medicaid recipients.
 LJCMC is a surgical facility too; it has 156 beds.

-In his Senate campaign, Norby Chabert recalled his father's dedication to bringing Chabert Medical Center to Acadiana:
+In his Senate campaign, Norby Chabert recalled his father's dedication to bringing the Chabert Medical Center to Acadiana: